omni-us/jsonargparse/DOCUMENTATION.rst

 decorator, and pydantic's ``dataclass`` decorator and ``BaseModel`` classes.

 As an example, take a class that is decorated with :func:`.final`, meaning that it shouldn't be subclassed.
-The code below would accept the corresponding yaml structure.
+The code below would accept the corresponding YAML structure.

 .. testsetup:: final_classes